opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

 for Android development environment setup.

-Beside Android development tools the TADP 2.0 includes OpenCV4Android SDK, so it can be already installed in your system and you can skip to @ref Running_OpenCV_Samples section of this tutorial.
+Beside Android development tools the TADP 2.0 includes OpenCV4Android SDK, so it can be already installed in your system and you can skip to @ref tutorial_O4A_SDK_samples "samples" section of this tutorial.

-More details regarding TADP can be found in the @ref android_dev_intro guide.
+More details regarding TADP can be found in the @ref tutorial_android_dev_intro guide.

 General info
 ------------